-Finally, we cluster on rendered volume 2D projections over time.
-Given a volume reconstruction, intuitively we can cluster directly in 3D over time.
-While promising, experimentally this was less successful than clustering on volume projections (Supplemental C.2).
-This is because the monocular input with narrow baseline makes it challenging to precisely localize anything in 3D, including features (we discuss this further later).
-However, it still allows us to render new views of objects or manipulate their spacetime (\cref{fig:merge}).
+We demonstrate clustering results in both 3D over time and on rendered volume 2D projections over time.
+Given the volume reconstruction, we might think that clustering directly in 3D would be better.
+But, monocular input with narrow baselines makes it challenging to precisely reconstruct geometries: Consider that depth integrated a long a ray can still be accurate even though geometry at specific 3D points may be inaccurate or `fluffy'.
+As such, we use the 2D volume projection clustering results in 2D comparisons.

-\paragraph{Method} For $N$ input poses, we render semantics ($N\!\times\!H\!\times\!W\!\times\!64$) and saliency ($N\!\times\!H\!\times\!W\!\times\!1$) from the \titlename, and treat each pixel as a feature point.
-Then, we cluster all pixels together using elbow $k$-means to produce an initial set of separate regions.
-For each cluster $c$, for each image, we calculate the mean attention of all pixels within the cluster $\bar{\attfeat}_c$.
+\paragraph{Method} For 3D over time, we sample points from the \titlename uniformly along input rays ($128\!\times\!H\!\times\!W$) and treat each pixel as a feature point, e.g., semantics are 64\ dim. and saliency is 1\ dim.
+For volume projection, we render to $N$ input poses ($N\!\times\!H\!\times\!W$), and treat each pixel as a feature point instead.
+In either case, we cluster all feature points together using elbow $k$-means to produce an initial set of separate regions.
+For each cluster $c$, for each image, we calculate the mean attention of all feature points within the cluster $\bar{\attfeat}_c$.
 If $\bar{\attfeat}_c > 0.07$, then this cluster is salient for this image.
-Finally, all images vote on saliency: if more than $70\%$ agree, the cluster is salient.
+Finally, all feature points vote on saliency: if more than $70\%$ agree, the cluster is salient.

 Salient objects may still be split into semantic parts: \eg, in \cref{fig:merge}, the person's head/body are separated.
 Plus, unwanted background saliency may exist, \eg, input $\hat{\attfeat}^\dagger$ is high for the teal graphic on the wall.
 As such, before saliency voting, we merge clusters whose centroids have a cosine similarity $> 0.5$.
 This reduces the first problem as heads and bodies are similar, and reduces the second problem as merging the graphic cluster into the background reduces its \emph{average} saliency (\cref{fig:merge}).